‘General Hospital’ Spoilers: Oscar Confronts Miller’s Drew, Father-Son Drama Leads To Shocking Revelations?

 The rejection would hurt Oscar deeply if he is convinced that Drew is his father.

-It remains to be seen how Kim reacts to the news that Sam’s (Kelly Monaco) husband could be the father of her son, Oscar and that his original face was altered by surgery.
-However, current fan speculation claims that Dr. Kim Nero might have been involved in the twin memory switch experiments.
-If the speculation is true then Kim’s reaction when she learns that Drew is in Port Charles could inadvertently give her away.
+It remains to be seen how Kim reacts to the news that Sam’s (Kelly Monaco) husband could be Drew and that his original face was altered by surgery.
+However, current fan speculation claims that Dr. Kim Nero might have been involved in the twin memory swap experiments.
+If the speculation is true, then Kim’s reaction when she meets Drew could inadvertently give her away.

 The search for Oscar's father continues.
 But first, Carly wants to meet his mother.
 A brand-new #GH starts RIGHT NOW on ABC! pic.twitter.com/BNlLp4ejDV